Sathish-Kalaimani/Java-assignment-solution-step1/readme.md

     5. group by ->  get the records together based  on particular field.

-    6. aggregate ->  There are 5 aggregates are there called sum,count,min,max,avg.
+    6. aggregate ->  There are 5 aggregates,they are "sum,count,min,max,avg".

-    7. Example query string :  select season,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore';
+    7. Example query string :  select season,winner,player_match from ipl.csv where season > 2014 and city = 'Bangalore';

-        a. fetching the season, winner and  player of the match
+        a. fetching season, winner, player_match

         b. from the file ipl.csv  (csv -> Comma Separated Value)